ibm-cloud-docs/cis/managing-for-security.md

 * **MEDIUM**: Threat scores greater than 14 are challenged.
 * **LOW**: Threat scores greater than 24 are challenged.
 * **ESSENTIALLY OFF**: Threat scores greater than 49 are challenged.
-* **OFF**: *Enterprise only*
+* **OFF**: Enterprise only
 * **UNDER ATTACK**: Should only be used when your website is under a DDoS attack.
-Visitors receive an interstitial page for about five seconds while {{site.data.keyword.cis_short_notm}} analyzes the traffic and behavior to make sure it is a legitimate visitor trying to access your website. **UNDER ATTACK** may affect some actions on your domain, such as using an API.
+Visitors receive an interstitial page for about five seconds while {{site.data.keyword.cis_short_notm}} analyzes the traffic and behavior to make sure it is a legitimate visitor trying to access your website. **UNDER ATTACK** might affect some actions on your domain, such as using an API.
 You are able to set a custom security level for your API or any other part of your domain by creating a page rule for that section.

-We recommend that you review your Security level settings periodically, and you can find instructions in our [Best Practices for {{site.data.keyword.cis_short_notm}} setup document](/docs/cis?topic=cis-best-practices-for-cis-setup)
+It is recommended that you review your security-level settings periodically.
+You can find instructions in [Best practices for CIS setup](/docs/cis?topic=cis-best-practices-for-cis-setup).

-## Best practice 3: activate your Web Application Firewall (WAF) safely
+## Best practice 3: Activate your Web Application Firewall (WAF) safely
 {:#best-practice-activate-waf-safely}
 Your WAF is available in the **Security** section.
-We will walk through these settings in reverse order to ensure that your WAF is configured as safely as possible before turning it on for your entire domain.
+Here, we walk through these settings in reverse order to ensure that your WAF is configured as safely as possible before turning it on for your entire domain.
 These initial settings can reduce false positives by populating **Security Events** for further tuning.
 Your WAF is updated automatically to handle new vulnerabilities as they are identified.

 The WAF protects you against the following types of attacks:
 * SQL injection attack